 Rinse the soaked almonds well.

-Add the almonds, water, and dates (if using) to a high-speed blender and blend well for at least 1-2 minutes.
+Add the almonds, water, and dates to a high-speed blender and blend well for at least 1-2 minutes.

-Strain using a nut milk bag, squeezing until all the liquid is extracted, and discard the pulp.
+Strain using a nut milk bag, squeezing it until all the liquid is extracted.
+Discard the pulp.

-Transfer the almond milk to a jar or a covered bottle and refrigerate it for up to three days.
+Transfer the almond milk to a jar or a covered bottle and refrigerate it for up to 3 days.
 (Shake well before drinking as it tends to separate.)